cameronrye/atproto-mcp/docs/examples/social-operations.md

 **User Request:**
 ```
-"Create a post saying 'Hello from AT Protocol! 🚀'"
+"Create a post saying 'Hello from AT Protocol!'"
 ```

 **Tool Call:** `create_post`